UKCloud/documentation/articles/other/other-ref-invoice-evidence-file.md

 title: Understanding your invoice evidence file
 description: Describes the recent changes to the evidence file provided with your UKCloud invoice
 services: other
-author: Sue Highmoor
+author: shighmoor
-reviewer:
+reviewer: rtaylor
-lastreviewed: 24/01/2020
+lastreviewed: 10/09/2021
 toc_rootlink: Reference
 toc_sub1:
 toc_sub2: